-Providing physical and mental health care and maintaining healthy physique through a wide spread public health approach, including advocacy and prevention arethe main key functions of Health Centre.
+The Management established the full-fledged Health Centre on 2nd July 2012 which functions from 8.30am to 4.30pm as all working days.
+Providing physical and mental health care and maintaining healthy physique through a widespread public health approach, including advocacy and prevention are the main key functions of Health Centre.
 The teachers inculcate in the minds of students personal hygiene and several health practices.
 Many students kept coming to college without taking regular breakfast.
 Teachers felt the adverse impact of this practice in the first hour of the classroom.
-They developed headache and other discomforts.
+They developed headaches and other discomforts.
 Some students had routine sickness disabling them from classroom concentration.
-Girls specially had regular discomforts.
+Girls especially had regular discomforts.
 Sports injury, minor injuries during walk from the bus stop to college, etc. warranted the establishment of a health centre.
-The Management established the Fitness Centre or Gymnasium on 21st December 2011and the full-fledged Health Centre on 2nd July 2012.

 There is a provision to check blood sugar level and blood pressure free of cost.
-General checkup is given to the students once in three months.
+General check up is given to the students once in three months.
 Horlicks is given to women students, teaching and non-teaching staff during their pregnancy period.
 Special care is given to them.
-Fruits and biscuits are provided to them in alternate days.
+Fruits and biscuits are provided to them on alternate days.
 The health center of our college provides free medicines.
-Medical counselling is given to all the students and the teaching staff when it is necessary.
+Medical counseling is given to all the students and the teaching staff when it is necessary.

 Health and Fitness Club under Part V is functioning in tandem with the two centres.

 Women Empowerment means enabling women to take independent decisions in turn which helps them for their personal development and career family.
 When women achieve participation in decision making it helps them to realize gender equality in various spheres.
 The college became the first coeducational institution in the city.
 Since then there has been a gradual increase in women enrolment.